jalotra/Neural_Network_From_Scratch/README.md

 `X = foward_layer(m.(layers+i), X)` sets X that is the input matrix to the output matrix at each layer.

 ### Running the model Backward
-Once the weights are all set, we have to backpropogate the error through the model.
+Once a foward pass is completed, we have to backpropogate the error through the model.
 Check line 273 in the `src/classifier.c` for more information on the above method.
-We send the matrix Loss_D (which represnts loss of each layer) in backward sense throgh the `backward_layer(layer* working_layer, matrix Loss_D)` .
+We send the matrix Loss_D (which represents loss of each layer) in backward sense through the `backward_layer(layer* working_layer, matrix Loss_D)` .

 ### Training the Model